karagos/chat-stream-studio-gif-creator/README.md

 2. Open it in any modern browser (Chrome, Firefox, Safari, Edge)
 3. Customize your chat in the left panel
 4. Click **Export GIF** → download your file
-5. Post directly to LinkedIn
+5. Post directly to Social Media

 > **Tip:** Use **Auto height** format for long responses so nothing gets clipped.
 > Use **480×480 test** format first to check timing, then switch to 1080×1080 for the final export.